 We do not typically have a direct relationship with smelters and refiners.
-However, we have controls in place designed to uphold our core values and ethical standards in all interactions with customers, vendors, suppliers, shareholders, fellow employees and others.
+However, we have controls in place designed to uphold our core values and ethical standards in our interactions with customers, vendors, suppliers, shareholders, fellow employees and others.

-These controls include a Code of Business Conduct that outlines expected behaviors for all employees, vendors and independent contractors.
-This Code of Business Conduct is publicly available on our website within the "Investor Relations" section under "Corporate Governance."
-To this end, anyone can utilize our Integrity Line as detailed in our Code of Business Conduct to proactively report a violation of our Code or policies, including our conflict minerals policy and related program efforts.
+These controls include our Code of Business Conduct (the "Code") that outlines expected behaviors for all employees, vendors and independent contractors.
+The Code is publicly available on our website within the "Investors" section under the "Corporate Governance" subsection under "Governance Documents."
+To this end, anyone can utilize the BWXT Help Line as detailed in our Code to proactively report a concern or violation of our Code or policies, including our conflict minerals policy and related program efforts.
 We also have company-wide document retention policies.
 These policies extend to the documentation accumulated in performing our due diligence procedures.